kasra-hosseini/obspyDMT/README.md

 In the phase response, two stages (1 and 5) have non-zero values.

-## Speeding up data retrieval by parallelization
+## Speeding up data retrieval and processing by parallelization

 enable parallel waveform/response request with X threads.